 Revenue Recognition - The Company recognizes revenue on arrangements in accordance with Securities and Exchange Commission Staff Accounting Bulletin No. 101, "Revenue Recognition in Financial Statements" and No. 104, "Revenue Recognition".
 In all cases, revenue is recognized only when the price is fixed or determinable, persuasive evidence of an arrangement exists, the service is performed and collectability is reasonably assured.
-For the periods ended September 30, 2016 and 2015 the Company reported revenues of \$82,031 and \$0, respectively.
+For the year ended September 30, 2017 and 2016, the Company reported revenues of \$447,963 and \$82,031, respectively.